1st Case Of New Coronavirus Detected In U.S.

 The World Health Organization has scheduled a meeting for Wednesday to weigh whether the coronavirus should be declared an international public health emergency.

-Wang is invited to that meeting and expects the idea of travel restrictions to be discussed.
+Wang expects the idea of travel restrictions to be discussed.
 "It'll be a tough decision, and I don't want to be the person to make that decision," he says, given the sheer number of people on the move during the Lunar New Year holiday.